somedevfox/ModShot-Nova/README.md

 ## Configuration

 *ModShot* reads configuration data from the file "oneshot.conf".
 The format is ini-style.
 Do *not* use quotes around file paths (spaces won't break).
 Lines starting with '#' are comments.
 See 'oneshot.conf.sample' for a list of accepted entries.
-Note that this feature appears to be brpken for the moment until we get around to fixing it.
-Using command line options does work, however.

 All option entries can alternatively be specified as command line options.
 Any options that are not arrays (eg. preloaded scripts) specified as command line options will override entries in oneshot.conf.
 Note that you will have to wrap values containing spaces in quotes (unlike in oneshot.conf).